highcharts/highcharts/docs/dashboards/style-by-css.md

 To individually style the dashboard's Highcharts chart please find more information on how to [style Highcharts Chart.](https://www.highcharts.com/docs/chart-design-and-style/style-by-css)

 ### DataGrid Component
-To style the dashboard's DataGrid component:
+To style the dashboard's DataGrid component div and its content:
 ```css
 .highcharts-datagrid-container {
     border-radius: 10px;